Machining & Welding Courses

 Fundamentals of Fabrication

 Learn how to measure and verify dimensions of machined components and welded assemblies, using a machinist's scale, tape measure, dial caliper, micrometer and other instruments.
-You’ll also be introduced to the many views conveyed on scale drawings and prints, including cross-sectioned views and details.
-We’ll cover terminology and symbols used to designate and direct the fabrication of welded assemblies, and how precise welded and machined assemblies are made possible by the proper use of in-process hold points and inspections during the fabrication process.
+You’ll also be introduced to the many views conveyed on scale drawings and prints, including cross-sections and details.
+We’ll cover terminology and symbols used to designate and direct the fabrication of welded assemblies; how precise welded and machined assemblies are made possible by the proper use of in-process hold points; and inspections during the fabrication process.
 You’ll learn about the use and fabrication of fixtures (with plenty of examples for a hands-on experience), and discuss machine operations in relation to vertical milling, drilling, and sawing, as well as turning operations in a standard engine lathe.
-Other topics include mechanical aptitude, manual dexterity, problem solving, trouble shooting, focus and attention to detail.
+Other topics include mechanical aptitude, manual dexterity, problem solving, trouble shooting, focus, and attention to detail.
 This course is a pre-requisite for Introduction to Machine Practices.
-Required textbook: Precision Machining Technology, 2nd Edition; ISBN #13-978-1-2854-4454-3.

 Learn the fundamentals of manual machine practices for both the lathe and milling machine.
 Topics include: machine tool safety, proper set-up practices, how to dial-in and out of round shaft in a lathe chuck, turning and milling speeds and feed rates.
 You’ll work side-by-side with your instructor to complete machining projects on new ProtoTrak machines.
 Pre-requisite: Fundamentals of Fabrication OR interview with instructor.